Preparing for your appointmentBy Mayo Clinic Staff

-You're likely to start by first seeing your family doctor or a general practitioner.
+You're likely to start by first seeing your primary care doctor.
 However, you may then be referred to a doctor who specializes in heart disorders (cardiologist).

 Here's some information to help you get ready for your appointment, and what to expect from your doctor.

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your caffeine intake before having heart function tests.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Write down key personal information, including any major stresses or recent life changes.